ction – towards the train station and

 large paintings on the side walls.

-St. Stae we started walking more into the San Polo area.
+e into the San Polo area.

 For those who follow the Donna Leon mysteries this is the

-area in which
+ea in which

 Inspector Brunetti lives.
 Our first stop was S.